jonas-hurst/FreeMapRetrieve-Statistic/README.md

 * Figure 6: created in `demographic.Rmd`
 * Figure 7: created in `exploration.Rmd`

 It is recommended to use knitr to create PDF reports from each `.Rmd` file.
+Simply open any of the `.Rmd` files in RStudio and press the `Knit` button, and the corresponding PDF report will be created.
 The reports include all statistical results, as well as all the graphs.
 The graphs itself are stored as .png files inside the `graphs` directory.